PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 - just above the quantity input and the 'Add to cart' button of the product page.
 - in the shopping cart, below the combinations if there are, otherwise under the product name

-In case of a product with combinations, if the default combination is in stock, the "Label of in-stock products" will be displayed.
+In case of a product with combinations:
+- if the default combination is in stock and if no other combination can be ordered, only the "Label of in-stock products" will be displayed in green #5A9166.
+- if at least one other combination than the default one is in stock, the "product available with different options" message will be displayed in grey under the "Label of in-stock products" message.

 Leaving this field empty disables the feature.
 Merchants can localize the label according to the store's available languages.